Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arizona's games this season have hit the over on three of nine set point totals (33.3%).

-- Arizona is 3-2 against the spread and 0-5 overall when the team totals more than 347.6 yards.
+- Arizona is 3-2 against the spread and 0-5 overall when the team amasses over 347.6 yards.

-- The Wildcats have turned the ball over eight more times (20 total) than the Utes have forced a turnover (12) this season.
+- The Wildcats have turned the ball over 20 times this season, eight more turnovers than the Utes have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.